Implementing Agile Business Planning

 Agile Planning Challenges

-After 12 years as a Pragmatic Marketing instructor and product management consultant, I’ve identified several key reasons why companies don’t effectively develop or manage their business plans and commitments or implement agile and dynamic business-planning processes.
+After 12 years as a Pragmatic Institute instructor and product management consultant, I’ve identified several key reasons why companies don’t effectively develop or manage their business plans and commitments or implement agile and dynamic business-planning processes.

 Lacking the Necessary Skills